 In truth, you can reap plenty of benefits by freelancing as a student and by now you’re bound to be eager to get going.
 However, there are a number of things to consider before taking the plunge, as with anything, there are pros and cons to offering freelancing services as a student.
 In this guide, we’re discussing some of the most commonly asked questions to help shine a light on the subject.

 The services that you can offer as a freelancer are truly endless, but ultimately it comes down to where your skills lie and what you strongly believe you can specialise in.
 One of the most common, accessible and sought after service is writing— whether that be writing blog posts, feature articles, copywriting, or even entire eBooks.
 It is an extremely varied field, so if you are a keen writer, you may find that you have something to offer.
 It’s important to be aware, however, that bigger publications may try to take advantage of your student/entry-level status and not offer to pay you for your work.
 When it comes to freelancing, no matter your specific area of expertise, it is crucial that you know your worth and are clear on the terms before agreeing to work with any client.

-Other sought after services include graphic design, photography, video production, admin support— the list goes on and on.
+Other sought after services include graphic design, photography, video production, programming, teaching English online, admin support— the list goes on and on.
 The moral of the story is this: if you believe you have a certain skill that you think someone might want to pay you for, then you have the potential to become a freelancer.